Why Self-Care Isn't What I Thought It Was

 Self-care isn’t something that you do when you have time or money.

 I worked hard on myself and I read a lot and learn about mental health.
-I was able to drag myself out of that hole, like a slightly bedraggled butterfly ready to face the world again.
 Along the way, I learned some important lessons about self-care.

 Self-care isn’t something that you do when you have time or money.
 Self-care isn’t for the elite or the privileged.
 Self-care is an essential part of my life that is critical for my survival.